rstudio/renv/tests/testthat/_snaps/status.md

       Use `renv::snapshot()` if you'd like to remove these packages from the lockfile.

-# status reports packages which are used but not installed
+# other changes

     Code
       status()
     Output
-      The following packages are used in this project, but not installed:
+      The following package(s) are out of sync:

-      	bread

-      Consider installing these packages -- for example, with `renv::install()`.
+         Package   Lockfile Version   Library Version
+             egg              2.0.0             1.0.0
+         oatmeal              0.9.0             1.0.0

+      Use `renv::snapshot()` to save the state of your library to the lockfile.
-      Use `renv::status()` afterwards to re-assess the project state.
+      Use `renv::restore()` to restore your library from the lockfile.